oracle-devrel/technology-engineering/data-platform/core-converged-db/database-23c/json-relational-duality-views/demo/README.md

-# The demo against a23c free database.
+# The demo against a 23c free database.

+- The steps exposed in this demo were executed against a 23c free database running in a docker container.

 # License